 The cofunction graphs: sin and cos, tan and cot, sec and csc

-The six trigonometric functions are sine and cosine (denoted sin and cos), tangent and cotangent (tan and cot), and secant and cosecant (sec and csc).
+The six trigonometric functions are sine and cosine (denoted and ), tangent and cotangent ( and ), and secant and cosecant ( and ).

 You may already see why we paired them the way we did from the names alone.
 In each couple, we have the "basic" function and a map with the same name but with an additional prefix "co-".
 The resemblance to the word "cofunction" is far from coincidental.
 In each of the pairs, we say that one is the cofunction of the other.